-Drawing upon feedback from undergraduates and the Government Department's extensive faculty expertise in teaching statistical methods, the Government Department has thoroughly revised and updated its undergraduate curriculum in research methods for AY2020-2021.
+Drawing upon feedback from undergraduates and the Government Department's extensive faculty expertise in teaching statistical methods, the Government Department has recently revised and updated its undergraduate curriculum in research methods.

-The basic requirement for all concentrators -- one course in statistical methods -- has not changed.
+The basic requirement for all concentrators -- one course in statistical methods -- did not change.
 However, the Government Department has redesigned its undergraduate methods courses to be more accessible to students with no previous training in statistics.
-Our new sequence of courses allows all students to gradually build the skills necessary to complete original political science research using quantative methods and even to take the first graduate-level course in quantitative analysis before they graduate, if they so choose.
-The chart below summarizes the new sequence in methods courses leading up to the graduate course Gov 2001:
+Our new sequence of courses allows all students to gradually build the skills necessary to complete original political science research using quantative methods and even to take the first graduate-level course in quantitative analysis (Gov 2001) before they graduate, if they so choose.
+The new courses include the following:

-Concentrators are also still able to meet the methods requirement by taking a statistics course outside the Department (e.g., Stat 104), but those students are required to take one additional Government elective.
+Concentrators are also still able to meet the methods requirement by taking a statistics course outside the Department (e.g., Stat 100 or Stat 104), but those students are required to take one additional Government elective.